Excel templates for Scrum Product and Sprint Backlogs

 TFS undo checkout of unedited files

-posted on 13 April 2012 in programming
+posted on 13 April 2012 in engineering

 It bugs me when developers check in files to TFS that haven’t been modified.
 It’s easy to do, you open a file, edit it, change your mind and ctrl-z it.
 Now you have a checked out file with no changes and when you do your next check in you’ll probably check that file in too, unless you’re really on the ball and compare each file manually first.
 TFS makes no distinction between checked in files that were modified and those that weren’t, which makes the job of reviewing code that much harder.